History of Korean television drama: 1980s Korean drama

 On December 1, 1980, South Korea became the 81st country in the world to open the era of color TV broadcasting.
 Show programs with colorful stages have sprung up and the genre of dramas has expanded as the amount of outdoor filming has increased.
 The most popular actresses of the '80s were Won Mi-kyung, Lee Mi-sook, Hwang Shin-hye, Choi Myung-gil and Jang Mi-hee.
 Even in the 1980s, the work of Kim Soo-Hyun, an undisputedly popular writer, also topped the rating list.

 In that time, the best star writer was Kim Soo-Hyun.
-In 1984, she achieved his heyday with nearly 80% viewer ratings with the drama "Love and Truth," which depicts the fate of her reversed sisters, and once again showed off his potential to write myths with "Love and Ambition" in 1987.
+In 1984, she achieved her heyday with nearly 80% viewer ratings with the drama "Love and Truth," which depicts the fate of her reversed sisters, and once again showed off his potential to write myths with "Love and Ambition" in 1987.
 It is at this time that the brand "Kim Soo-Hyun Drama" is clearly engraved in the head of the general public.

 Sand Castle, which was broadcast in 1988, was an unprecedented hit.
 "Sanding," an eight-part affair starring Park Geun-Hyung, Kim Hye-ja and Kim Chung-Eun, was a filial work that strengthened the Kim Soo-Hyun era with explosive support from female viewers.
 After the announcement of the cancellation of the game broadcast during the Olympics, the MBC Drama Bureau received a flurry of protest calls, which eventually led to a normal broadcast.

 Kim Soo-Hyun's power was so strong that she was able to penetrate the sky, but rival star writers were born one after another.
 The main character was definitely Na Yeon-sook.
 Na Yeon-sook, who gained fame as "Kim Soo-hyun's Rival" in the 1980s, quickly emerged as a hit writer of the time, writing KBS' "Daldongne" and "Normal People."

 Among them, none other than KBS 2TV's "Time of Ambition," which aired in 1989.
 The drama starred Lee Myung-bak in a former president of Hyundai Engineering & Construction Co., boasted huge popularity, together in front of the male viewers TV.
 Thanks to the drama, Lee Myung-bak is called 'The 9-to-5' and lawmakers, market, and served as president for 15 years.
 Yu In-chon, who starred in the drama also in charge of the Minister of Culture Lee Myung-bak administration.